 Check out the best practices for handling geometries to learn more about the different aspects to consider when working with geometries, including antimeridian crossings and pole coverings.

-Filtering by an area of interest
+Filtering by Area of Interest

-To filter by an area of interest, use either a Polygon or MultiPolygon geometry as the spatial extent parameter.
+To filter by an area of interest, use a Polygon or MultiPolygon geometry as the spatial extent parameter.
+Here is how to query Sentinel-2 S2A_S2MSI2A data over Colorado for a specific day in April 2025.

 from shapely import Polygon